sadeel16/sadeel16/README.md

 <h1>Highlights 📌</h1>

 - 👋 I am Sadeel Malassa
-- 💻 I have a 3 months of hands-on experience in backend development through internship in a local company.
+- 💻 I have a 3 months of hands-on experience in backend development through internship in Dimensions Information Technology.
 - 🌱 I have a 3-year experience in human-centered design and a strong interest in the field.

 <br />